 - You can easily build an extensive site structure with the help of taxonomy.

-- You don’t need additional programming knowledge for customization of basic functionality and appearance.
+- You do not need additional programming knowledge to customize the basic functionality and web design.

 - Drupal is written in the PHP language.
 It has a rather low entry barrier.